-- Step 1: Student raises concern regarding a particular service or process with the relevant faculty or staff member - Step 2: Faculty or Staff member will listen or consider the concern - Step 3: Faculty or Staff member explores options/implications of resolving the issue, i.e. - No action is deemed appropriate - Lodging a suggestion letter - Advising the student to lodge a Formal Written Complaint
+- Step 1: Student raises concern regarding a particular service or process with the relevant faculty, staff member, or brings item to the School Life Committee (SLC) to be heard. - Step 2: Faculty, staff member, or SLC will listen or consider the concern - Step 3: Faculty, staff member, or SLC explores options/implications of resolving the issue, i.e. - ♦ No action is deemed appropriate - ♦ Lodging a suggestion letter to the Dean - ◆ Advising the student to lodge a Formal Written Complaint

-Grounds for a Complaint:
+Grounds for a Formal Complaint

-A student has the right to lodge a complaint or lodge an appeal against a decision made in relation to a complaint or grievance.
-This MTSA Student Complaint/Grievance Policy is for all issues (other than the following two sections on Discrimination/Harassment or Appeal of a Dean's Council Decision) in which the student believes he has been adversely affected by one or more of the following:
+A student has the right to file a complaint.
+This MTSA Student Complaint/Grievance Policy is for all issues in which the student believes he has been adversely affected.
+Examples may include:

-- Improper, irregular or negligent conduct against a student by a faculty or staff member of MTSA - Failure by an MTSA faculty or staff member to act fairly or without discrimination, prejudice or bias - Failure to adhere to appropriate or relevant published MTSA policies and procedures - A decision made without sufficient consideration of facts, evidence or circumstances of specific relevance to the student - A penalty, where applied, is considered too harsh - Failure by MTSA to make a decision within a timely manner, reasonable to the complaint
+- Improper, irregular, or negligent conduct against a student by a faculty or staff member of MTSA; - Failure to adhere to appropriate or relevant published MTSA policies and procedures; - A decision made without sufficient consideration of facts, evidence or circumstances of specific relevance to the student; - ♦ A penalty, where applied, is considered too harsh;

+Failure by MTSA to make a decision within a timely manner, reasonable to the complaint.